WebexCC/webexcc.github.io/_pages/OnCallStatus.md

 layout: post
 ---

-This page will show you how to set up contact centre flows to perform two functions:
+This page will show you how to set up contact centre flows to perform two functions via a call in number.
+Users will be able to call in to a telephone number to perform the following actions:

 <ul>
 <li>Update the on call telephone number within a variable within Webex CC that can be used elsewhere</li>